any2cards/frosthaven/readme.md

 The `xwc` folder contains all of the files that power the FH Card Viewer Chrome Extension/Firefox Add-On.

-## Usage

-You can use this data to build your own apps, etc.

-The easiest way to do this is via [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules#Starting-with-Submodules):

-* Git submodule: `git submodule add https://github.com/any2cards/frosthaven.git`

 ## Bugs / Issues

 Please [open a ticket](https://github.com/any2cards/frosthaven/issues/new) on Github.